 This works well for one dog that doesn’t have any competition.
-The food bowl becomes a territory with multiple dogs in the same house.
+However, the food bowl becomes a territory with multiple dogs in the same house.
 If this is your situation, put out two bowls and separate them.
 Maybe put one bowl in the kitchen and one in the bathroom or on opposite sides of one room.

-I’ve had multiple dogs, and sometimes one dog will eat the food out of the other bowl while you’re not looking and then stand guard by theirs.
+I’ve had multiple dogs, and sometimes one dog will eat the food out of the other dog’s bowl while you’re not looking and then stand guard by theirs.

 This method works best with dry dog food.
 You can leave food out all day, and it won’t spoil.